Project Overview

 Diversity and environments of ageing

 GOALD recognises the critical contribution that inclusivity makes to the validity and generalisability of research findings.
-The project welcomes and values diversity across its research team, project partners, and the young and older people who will participate in the GOALD research programme through its Intergenerational Advisory Group and Intergenerational Co-production Groups.
+The project welcomes and values diversity across its research team, project partners, and the older people who have been participating in the GOALD research programme through its Advisory Group and co-production groups.

-GOALD’s research programme seeks to promote an understanding of the barriers and challenges to improving older individuals’ links to supports for health and well-being through digital applications and devices across different environments of ageing.
-Through its partners and participant recruitment strategies the GOALD project hopes to engage participants representing a broad spectrum of older people in terms of socioeconomic status, health status, living arrangements, rural/urban location, digital access and literacy.
-This will provide, for example, evidence of the efficacy and appeal of digitally-based intergenerational interventions to improve social connections and psychological well-being among vulnerable older adults in a range of care settings and communities.
+GOALD’s research programme has sought to promote an understanding of the barriers and challenges to improving older individuals’ links to supports for health and well-being through digital applications and devices across different environments of ageing.
+Through its partners and participant recruitment strategies the GOALD project has engaged with participants representing a broad spectrum of older people in terms of socioeconomic status, health status, living arrangements, rural/urban location, digital access and literacy.
+This has provided, for example, evidence of the efficacy and appeal of digitally-based health promotion interventions to improve social connections and psychological well-being among vulnerable older adults in a range of care settings and communities.